 The Appalachian Voice welcomes your ideas and submissions.
 Our print edition is published every other month, and because of our limited page space we schedule story topics several months to a year in advance to ensure that we are able to cover a wide variety of issues and geographic locations.
 If you have an idea for a story in The Appalachian Voice, please email editor [at] appvoices.org or call (828) 262-1500.

 We encourage you to correspond with us about story proposals before taking the time to write a draft specifically for our publication, although we are glad to review completed drafts as well.
 Please read The Appalachian Voice before submitting story queries.

 The Appalachian Voice does not hold an exclusive copyright for content published on our print or web platforms, but we retain the right to publish any content used in the print edition on Appalachian Voices’ online channels and vice versa.

-Due to space constraints, we do not publish poetry or fiction.
+We do not publish poetry or fiction.